Associated Equipment Company: Interwar years

 In 1926, AEC and Daimler formed the Associated Daimler Company, which was dissolved two years later.
 In 1927, AEC moved its manufacturing from Walthamstow to a new plant at Southall.

 G. J. Rackham was appointed Chief Engineer and Designer in 1928.
 He had previously worked for Leyland Motors.
 His ideas contributed significantly to AEC's reputation for quality and reliability.

 From 1929, AEC produced new models: the names of lorries began with "M" (Majestic, Mammoth, Mercury, and so on), and those of buses began with "R" (Regent, Regal, Renown, and so on).
 These original "M-models" continued in production until the end of World War II.
 AEC introduced diesel engines across the range in the mid-1930s.

 From 1931 to 1938, AEC and English Electric co-produced trolleybuses.
 AEC supplied the chassis, and English Electric the electric motors and control equipment.

-In 1932, AEC took a controlling interest in the British subsidiary of the American Four Wheel Drive (FWD) company, and began to use more standard AEC components in those vehicles.
+In 1932, AEC took a controlling interest in the British subsidiary of the American Four Wheel Drive (FWD) company, and began to use more standard AEC components in those vehicles, including the AEC 850 artillery tractor.
 To avoid confusion, these were marketed under the name Hardy.
 Production ceased about 1936.

+In 1933, AEC collaborated with the GWR to produce a diesel powered railcar with an art deco styled body.
+This followed on from the successful adaptation of a Regal single-decker bus for rail use.
+Three more were ordered in 1934, the latter fitted with two sets of engines and transmissions.
+A further series fitted with a more angular body were supplied in the years leading up to the war.

 World War II

 Non-military production stopped in 1941, from then until 1944 AEC produced nearly 10,000 vehicles for the war effort.
 During the war, AEC produced their 10-ton 4x4 Matador artillery tractor (an adaptation of their commercial 4x2 Matador lorry that exploited AEC's experience with the Hardy FWD venture).
 The Matador was used for towing guns such as the 5.5-inch medium gun and the 3.7-inch AA gun.
-The Matador chassis was used as the basis for the Deacon a self-propelled 6-pounder anti-tank gun, which was used briefly in North Africa;
+The Matador chassis was used as the basis for the Deacon a self-propelled 6-pounder anti-tank gun, which was used briefly in North Africa.

 A 6x6 version was designated as the "AEC Marshall" but almost always called the Matador.

-Four hundred AEC Armoured Command Vehicle, popularly known as the "Dorchester" (after the hotel), were built on the Matador and Marshall chassis.
+Four hundred AEC armoured command vehicles, popularly known as the "Dorchester" (after the hotel), were built on the Matador and Marshall chassis.

-Production of the AEC Armoured Car started in 1941.
-Three Marks were built, with guns from 40mm to 75mm, totalling 629 vehicles.
+Production of the AEC armoured car started in 1941.
+Three marks were built, with guns from 40 mm to 75 mm, totalling 629 vehicles.
 They remained in use post-war.